Fellow of the ARA (FARA)

 Candidates must use the ARA’s competency submission form for each competency included in their portfolio.
 The form provides the correct structure for candidates to use in the preparation of their evidence.

 The success of a submission depends on the strength of the evidence presented in the competency submission form.
 It is therefore vital that candidates submit forms that clearly demonstrate how they meet the required competency standard (level).
-Candidates may use evidence gained over a 10 year period in their competency submission form.
+Candidates may use evidence gained over a 10-year period in their competency submission form.
+Candidates have the option of submitting up to three additional pieces of information to support the evidence presented in each form.

 Candidates are encouraged to use the approaches outlined in the ARA’s CPD webpage to help them plan, record and reflect on their development.